MMHossaini/Angular/README.md

+## Built by and for developers ❤️

+## Get Started

+Modules
+simply run this command `ng generate module NewModuleName --module app --route jobs`  `app` is the root module.
 # App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding